jhajek/forge/_posts/2016-06-03-eucalyptus-4-0-2-supports-using-walrus-aws-java-sdk-1-11-4-but-really-1-9-4.md

   +  I encountered one small issue using AWS Java API 1.11.4 -- <a href="https://groups.google.com/a/eucalyptus.com/forum/#!searchin/euca-users/aws$20java$20sdk/euca-users/hnU9NmFM7-Q/W-AScuslW1YJ">this issue is referenced here by member CoderSparks</a>. - though the questioner had a different error -- I think the concept was the same:

 4) **What I Did Next**
   + Let me show you the initial code, my additions, and then explain it below.
-Modify the first few lines of code in the sample to reflect below.</p>
+Modify the first few lines of code in the sample to reflect below.

 {% highlight java %} // My additions to the S3Sample.java code
 ClientConfiguration opts = new ClientConfiguration();
-opts.setSignerOverride("S3SignerType");  // NOT "AWS3SignerType"  -- mentioned by Steve Jones set signatures back to v2.</p>
+opts.setSignerOverride("S3SignerType");  // NOT "AWS3SignerType"  -- mentioned by Steve Jones set signatures back to v2.
 AmazonS3Client s3 = new AmazonS3Client(opts);
 // Region usWest2 = Region.getRegion(Regions.US_WEST_2);
 // s3.setRegion(usWest2);